-- Undergraduate degree: In Engineering, Architecture, or a closely-related discipline, from a recognized institution. - Graduate Record Examination (GRE[®]): The Engineering Admissions Committee will also take into consideration the sub-scores in the other portions of the GRE[®] to assess the candidates aptitude strengths and weaknesses. - A minimum of three years of work experience as a field or design engineer is recommended.
-Students with fewer than three years of documented work experience will be evaluated on a case-by-case basis by the Engineering Admissions Committee. - Students lacking the following courses or their equivalent in their undergraduate studies will be required to take a placement examination, administered by the Engineering Graduate Academic Committee: - ENGG 255 Engineering Design and Economics - ENGG 300 Probability and Statistics in Engineering - ECVL 360 Structural Analysis I - ECVL 420 Construction Engineering and Management
+- Undergraduate degree: In Engineering, Architecture, or a closely-related discipline, from a recognized institution. - Graduate Record Examination (GRE®): The Engineering Admissions Committee will also take into consideration the sub-scores in the other portions of the GRE® to assess the candidates aptitude strengths and weaknesses - A minimum of three years of work experience as a field or design engineer is recommended.
+Students with fewer than three years of documented work experience will be evaluated on a case-by-case basis by the Engineering Admissions Committee. - Students lacking the following courses or their equivalent in their undergraduate studies may be required to take undergraduate-level equivalent courses at AUD prior to enrolling in certain graduate courses:

+ENGG 255 - Engineering Design and Economics

+ENGG 300 - Probability and Statistics in Engineering

+ECVL 420 - Construction Engineering and Management